hmxlabs/aws-open-resource-broker/docs/docs/architectural_assessment.md

 ### **BUSINESS VALUE DELIVERED:**
 - **Reduced Technical Debt** by 95%+
 - **Improved Maintainability** through consistent patterns
-- **Enhanced Developer Experience** with better DI and imports
+- **Improved Developer Experience** with better DI and imports
 - **Established Foundation** for future architectural excellence
 - **Demonstrated Best Practices** in Clean Architecture implementation

 ### **FINAL GRADE: A+ (EXCELLENT)**

-**This architectural cleanup has successfully transformed the codebase into a model of Clean Architecture implementation, with outstanding compliance metrics and enhanced capabilities that provide a solid foundation for continued development.**
+**This architectural cleanup has successfully transformed the codebase into a model of Clean Architecture implementation, with outstanding compliance metrics and improved capabilities that provide a solid foundation for continued development.**

 ---